VelJG/AWS-Worklog/content/2-Proposal/_index.md

 The increasing frequency and sophistication of cyber threats pose significant risks to organizations relying on cloud infrastructure.
 Manual incident response processes are often slow, inconsistent, and prone to human error, which can lead to prolonged system downtime, data breaches, and financial losses.
 The project aims to address these challenges by developing an automated, reliable, and scalable incident response system that minimizes response time, enhances forensic capabilities, and reduces operational costs.

 ### The Solution
 The main use cases include detecting unauthorized AWS credential use, identifying compromised EC2 instances, and ensuring forensic data is properly collected, processed, and stored for investigation.
-Our architecture integrates VPC Flow Logs, CloudTrail, and GuardDuty to detect threats, while Step Functions orchestrates the automated response workflow including EC2 isolation, ASG detachment, and IAM quarantine.
+Our architecture integrates VPC Flow Logs, CloudTrail, CloudWatch, and GuardDuty to detect threats, while Step Functions orchestrates the automated response workflow including EC2 isolation, ASG detachment, Create Snapshot and IAM quarantine.
 All evidence is collected and processed through custom ETL Lambda and Data Firehose, using Athena for forensic analysis.
+The system also includes alert dispatching, notification via messaging and email, and provides dashboards and analytics for security teams to investigate what happened.

 ### Benefits and Return on Investment
 * **Rapid threat detection**: Automated response reduces the window of vulnerability.